 Yale University's Beinecke Special Collections Library has just acquired an additional 60 photographs for their collection.
 The acquisition included photographs from Second Nature, Growth, It Isn't Black-and-White, Remnants and a single large photograph captured in a clearcut in the Pacific Northwest.
 These prints bring their total holdings of my work to 160+ photographs.

 The High Museum of Art has acquired 10 photographs from What's Lost is Found.
 The selection was curated by Gregory Harris, Assistant Curator of Photography.

-My work from Hale County Alabama, What's Lost is Found, will also be included in a major traveling group show, Southbound: Photographs of and About the New South, that will open in October at the Halsey Institute for Contemporary Art.
-Curated by Mark Long and Mark Sloan, this show will present the work of fifty-six photographers’ visions of the South over the first decades of the twenty-first century including Alec Soth, Mitch Epstein and Mark Steinmetz.
-The exhibition will travel to the Gregg Museum of Art & Design and the Power Plant Gallery at Duke University.
-A large catalogue, public programming and film will accompany the exhibition.
+My work from Hale County Alabama, What's Lost is Found, is in a major traveling group show, Southbound: Photographs of and About the New South, organized by the Halsey Institute for Contemporary Art.
+Curated by Mark Long and Mark Sloan, this show presents the work of fifty-six photographers’ visions of the South over the first decades of the twenty-first century.
+The exhibition will travel to the Gregg Museum of Art & Design, Power Plant Gallery at Duke University, Hunter Museum of American Art and LSU Museum of Art through 2021.
+A 380-page catalogue, public programming and film accompanies the exhibition.